Psy 352; Spring, 2012

 Diversity: As an institution of higher learning, the University of North Carolina Wilmington represents a rich diversity of human beings among its faculty, staff, and students and is committed to maintaining a campus environment that values that diversity.
 Accordingly, the university supports policies, curricula, and co-curricular activities that encourage understanding of and appreciation for all members of its community and will not tolerate any harassment or disrespect for persons because of race, gender, age, color, national origin, ethnicity, creed, religion, disability, sexual orientation, political affiliation, marital status, or relationship to other university constituents.
 Students with Disabilities information and resources available at http://www.uncw.edu/stuaff/disability/ Zero Tolerance Policy UNCW practices a zero tolerance policy for violence and harassment of any kind.
 For emergencies contact UNCW CARE at 962-2273; Campus Police at 962-3184; or Wilmington Police at 911.
 For University or community resources visit: http://www.uncw.edu/safe-relate/campusResources.htm.

-Cell Phones, PDAs, & Laptops: Please silence your cell phone and do not make calls, access applications or text during class.
+Cell Phones, Guns, PDAs, & Laptops: Please silence your cell phone and do not make calls, access applications or text during class.
 If you have a personal, urgent matter for which you need to be on call, please let your professor know in advance.
-In addition, please do not have active any PDAs or laptops/netbooks/iPads open and active unless the activity (e.g., taking notes) warrants.
-We will use these devices in selected activities and they are permissible then.
+In addition, there will be no active PDAs or laptops/netbooks/iPads open and active unless the activity (e.g., taking notes) warrants.
+None are to be used during evaluations.
+We may use these devices in selected activities and they are permissible then.
+No guns or weapons of any sort allowed in the classroom.

 Course Outline: